 Imoya Kinjiro

-Imoya Kinjiro is another very popular snack shop that sells potato kempi.
-It is a confectionery store where you can see the kempi being made in front of you through a horizontal window.
-They have a variety of different kempi that are sold for a very good price and you can even buy little takeaway bags of freshly made kempi on that day!
-It is so good you might eat it in one sitting.
+Imoya Kinjiro in Nihonbashi is a popular snack shop selling potato kempi.
+This confectionery store allows you to watch kempi being made through a horizontal window.
+They offer a variety of kempi at great prices, and you can even buy takeaway bags of freshly made kempi.
+It’s so good that you might finish it in one sitting.

 Find out more about Imoya Kinjiro here on Google maps.